notKamui/KtorXVue/README.md

 In root directory of project execute:

 - Terminal: `./gradlew build`
+  (or `gradle -t run` if gradle is installed)

 To run the bundled jar from the `bundle` folder simply run `java -jar bundle/{jarname}.jar`.

 This will not work on your machine as it wants to use port 80.
 You can bypass this by running `java -jar bundle/{jarname}.jar -port=8080`.